 Whether you jet across the globe to install water purification systems in Uganda, study business for a semester in China, or volunteer a few miles away at a local school, you’ll make the world a better place while you learn.

 As a Princeton Review top 20 school for internships, we find ways to help you discover who you’re called to be so you can lead a life of purpose and fulfillment.
 At the University of Dayton, we know you’ll become a key member of a community united by shared beliefs, inspired ideas, and diverse perspectives.

 As a Marianist Catholic institution, we aim to educate the whole person—creating a unique community of curious minds and compassionate hearts.
 We constantly use what we learn and apply it in our own backyard and around the world to make a difference in the lives of others.

 At the University of Dayton, we know we live in a world of endless possibility.
 So go ahead, ask the big questions.
 Let's work toward the common good together.

-At most universities, tuition increases each year.
-At UD, your grants and scholarships increase each year too.
-The result?
-The net tuition you pay stays the same all four years.
+At UD, you’ll know the cost of a four-year education up front.
+UD grants and scholarships increase each year to offset any tuition increases, so your net tuition stays the same all four years.

 Most universities charge you fees for labs, courses, orientation, etc. At UD, there are no surcharges, fees, or hidden expenses.
 There are no surprises here.